-Pull the self - adhering band tight and secure the band back on itself with the velcro adhesive strap.
+Pull the self - adhering band, through the buckle, tight and secure the band back on itself with the Velcro adhesive strap.

 Twist the windlass until the bleeding has stopped.
 This will typically be at or less than 3 complete rotations of the windlass.
-More could be required, but be careful not to exert too much torque on the windlass to avoid breakage.